hoodiehq/hoodie/docs/guides/quickstart.rst

 Prerequisites
 ~~~~~~~~~~~~~

-For all OS, you’ll need Node.js installed.
+For all operating systems, you’ll need Node.js installed.
 You can download Node from
 `nodejs.org`_.
 We recommend the LTS (Long Term Support) version.

 Make sure you have version 4 or higher.
 You can find out with